openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

     * `locale`: OPTIONAL.
 String value that identifies language of this object represented as language tag values defined in BCP47 [@!RFC5646].
 There MUST be only one object with the same language identifier.
 * `order`: OPTIONAL.
 An array of claims.display.name values that lists them in the order they should be displayed by the Wallet.

-The following is a non-normative example of a Credential Metadata Object of type `jwt_vc_json`.
+The following is a non-normative example of a Supported Credentials Object of type `jwt_vc_json`.

 <{{examples/credential_metadata_jwt_vc_json.json}}

 #### Issuer Initiated Issuance Request

-The following additional claims are defined for this credential format.
+The following additional claims are defined for this Credential format.

 * `types`: REQUIRED. as defined in (#server_metadata_jwt_vc_json).
 This claim contains the type values the wallet shall request in the subsequent credential issuance request.

-The following is a non-normative example of a Credential Metadata Object of type `jwt_vc_json`.
+The following is a non-normative example of a Supported Credentials Object of type `jwt_vc_json`.

 <{{examples/issuer_initiated_issuance_request_jwt_vc_json.json}}

 #### Authorization Deails {#authorization_jwt_vc_json}

-The following additional claims are defined for authorization details of type `openid_credential` and this credential format.
+The following additional claims are defined for authorization details of type `openid_credential` and this Credential format.

 * `types`: REQUIRED. as defined in (#server_metadata_jwt_vc_json).
 This claim contains the type values the wallet requests authorization for at the issuer.
 * `credentialSubject`: OPTIONAL.
 A JSON object containing a list of key value pairs, where the key identifies the claim offered in the Credential.
 The value MAY be a dictionary, which allows to represent the full (potentially deeply nested) structure of the verifiable credential to be issued.
 This object indicates the claims the wallet would like to turn up in the credential to be issued.

-The following is a non-normative example of an authorization details object with format `jwt_vc_json`.
+The following is a non-normative example of an authorization details object with Credential format `jwt_vc_json`.

 <{{examples/authorization_details_jwt_vc_json.json}}

 #### Credential Request

-The following additional parameters are defined for credential issuance requests and this credential format.
+The following additional parameters are defined for credential issuance requests and this Credential format.

 * `types`: REQUIRED. as defined in (#authorization_jwt_vc_json).
 The credential issued by the issuer MUST at least contain the values listed in this claim.
 * `credentialSubject`: OPTIONAL. as defined in (#authorization_jwt_vc_json).
 This object determines the optional claims to be added to the credential to be issued.

-The following is a non-normative example of a Credential Issuance Request with format `jwt_vc_json`.
+The following is a non-normative example of a Credential Issuance Request with Credential format `jwt_vc_json`.

 <{{examples/credential_request_jwt_vc_json_with_claims.json}}